 Our pick of the best carpet cleaners to buy today

-This award-winning carpet scrubber has two water reservoirs, one for clean hot water (3.5 litres), the other below for collecting the dirty stuff (2.9 litres).
+Like most upright carpet cleaners, this award-winning scrubber has two water reservoirs, one for clean hot water (3.5 litres), the other below for collecting the dirty stuff (2.9 litres).

 The separate detergent container is an especially useful addition since it negates the need for accurate measurements.
 With this one you simply pour in the detergent and it’s ready to roll.